pkrayzel/krayzel.net/content/now.md

 draft: false
 ---

-Inspired by Derek Sivers and his <a href="http://nownownow.com" target="_blank">nownownow.com</a> site, I’m adding my own version as well.
-It's mostly for me, to remind me of what's important in my life.
+### The important stuff in my life

+The purpose of this page is to **remind me of what's important in my life**, when things don't go as planned.
+These are things I want to do from the perspective of different roles I play in this world.

 **As a father**: